-One More Way THC Fights Breast Cancer
+One More Way THC May Fight Breast Cancer

-THC and breast cancer are not a good match and science has found another reason why: THC stops cancer cells from multiplying.
+THC and breast cancer are not a good match and science has found another reason why: THC stops lab cancer cells from multiplying.

 The development of breast cancer has multiple triggers and therefore, varied outcomes for the patient.
 This type of cancer has specific subsets with distinct tumor shape and location.
 It affects prognosis and the recommended course of treatment.
 Collected data on common characteristics of the subsets of breast cancer gives opportunity for more relevant, personalized treatment.
 THC has shown great promise in stopping the mechanisms of tumor growth for HER2 and Triple Negative Breast Cancer (TNBC)

 CB1 and CB2 Receptor Signaling Has Anti-Tumor Action

 CB1 and CB2 receptor expression differs among the subtypes of breast cancer.
 For one quarter of breast cancer patients, there is an increase in CB1 receptors overall.
 This is most evident for HER2 tumors.
 Three quarters of breast cancers have an increase in CB2 receptors, most profoundly in HER2 and TNBC.

 Lab researchers use WIN-55, a synthetic version of THC.
 It is important that initial phases of research use very specific doses and concentration of cannabinoids.
 This allows research teams to create ‘proof of principle’ so that things can move toward clinical trials.

 WIN-55 was shown to significantly diminish the growth and metastasis in TNBC tumors.
 The suspected mode of action is through CB1 and/or CB2 activation.
 Additionally, both CBD and THC were shown, in two separate studies, to slow proliferation and metastasis of TNBC and HER2 positive tumors in mice.